 It should go without saying by not that all your devices should have a good quality anti-virus package installed from a reputable provider.

 Anti-virus packages scan computer files on request and in the background.
-Part of their analysis checks for any changes file size and composition.
+Part of their analysis checks for any changes in file size and composition.

-If the changes match the pattern of a known virus in the applications database, you are alerted.
+If the changes match the pattern of a known virus in the application's database, you are alerted.

 The key to dealing with malicious programs is to prevent them from entering your computer in the first place.
 Smart internet surfing habits and a good anti virus package are your starting points.

 If your machine gets infected, the next best thing is to remove the offending virus quickly, if that is at all possible.
-At the least deal with the issue as efficiently as you can.
+At the least, deal with the issue as efficiently as you can.

 Their main use is to enable remote control access to your devices with full administrative rights.
 They inject themselves into the code of legitimate software of varying types including applications, operating systems and even firmware.

-This is what makes a lot of rootkits almost impossible to detect and therefore, remove successfully.
+This is what makes a lot of rootkits almost impossible to detect and, therefore, remove successfully.

-As with other forms of malware, rootkits infect your machine through phishing e-mails scams, nefarious web sites and illegal software downloads.
+As with other forms of malware, rootkits infect your machine through phishing e-mails scams, nefarious websites and illegal software downloads.
 Fraudulent software masquerading as legitimate software are also a route on to your devices if you are not careful.

 Bots are a type of software program that automates specific tasks on command.
 A botnet is simply a series of connected computers that are coordinated by the bot programme to perform instructed tasks.

-Some botnets are designed for legitimate reasons. they can maintain large web sites and manage large chat rooms, for example.
+Some botnets are designed for legitimate reasons.
+They can maintain large websites and manage large chat rooms, for example.
 However, they can be equally destructive when used for malicious reasons.

-The volume of data botnets can send, overwhelms the system or web site, and make it crash and unusable.
+The volume of data botnets can send, overwhelms the system or website, and make it crash and unusable.
 This can result in a loss of business and revenue.
 It also presents an opportunity for the cyber criminals to hold the targets to ransom.

 Botnets can also do things like generate fake internet traffic, inflate income for website owners, issue spam e-mail, and hold owner of botnet infected devices to ransom for the removal of the botnet software.

-Logic Bombs are malicious programs that are are dormant once installed on a device, until the trigger event takes place.
+Logic Bombs are malicious programs that are dormant once installed on a device, until the trigger event takes place.
 Just like its virus counterpart, the aims of logic bombs are to cause maximum damage.

-As you can see in the image above, logic bombs can be setup to be dormant for months or even years, and then 'explode' as an unexpected event.
+As you can see in the image above, logic bombs can be set up to be dormant for months or even years, and then 'explode' as an unexpected event.
 This is one of the reasons why we need to be especially vigilant during holiday periods and other notable dates.

 There are several types of malware that are written to undertake specific tasks, ranging from Spyware to Trojan Horses.
 Regardless of the types of malware that exist today, and in the future, you have a duty to yourself and your family to do all your call to protect yourself.

-Finally I would suggest you take a look at some of the malware articles in the site archive.
+Finally, I would suggest you take a look at some malware articles in the site archive.
 Although the articles are not maintained, they are focused on the setup and configuration of some top antivirus provider products.